azurecitadel/azurecitadel/content/partner/lighthouse/background.md

 Why is that important?

 There is a new Microsoft solutions partner program for FY23.
-Partners aiming to gain the new Azure designations will need to get a minimum of 70 on the relevant partner score.
-The partner score in all five categories and then sum those scores.
+Partners aiming to gain the new Azure designations will need to score in all categories for that designation, and the sum of those scores must reach a minimum of 70.

-Two of the categories relate to certs, but the remaining three categories are ACR based and therefore relevant to these pages.
+Some categories relate to certificates, but the remaining categories are ACR based and therefore relevant to these pages.
 The criteria in those categories demonstrate a partner's ability to:

 1. add new customers
 1. increase customer ACR beyond assumed natural growth levels